 Departments may establish a registration priority for students enrolled in sequence courses.
 For example, students enrolled in a foreign language 101 course may have priority to register in the next course sequence (102) for the succeeding quarter.

 You may not register for two courses that meet at the same time or for courses with overlapping meeting times.
-If you want to add a course that conflicts with another, you must add the second course, in person, at the Registration Office, UW1 Room 160.
+If you want to add a course that conflicts with another, you must add the second course, in person, at the Registration Office, located at the Husky Hall Welcome Center.
 Students must obtain verbal approval of both instructors to add a course that conflicts one hour a week or less.
 Instructor signatures on a Registration Transaction form are required for courses that conflict more than one hour a week.

 Some courses are offered for a variable number of credits.
 See the department to obtain the appropriate number of credits in the appropriate registration field and submit the transaction.
-Beginning the third week of the quarter, all variable credit changes require the signature of the instructor on departmental letterhead or the Registration Transaction form (available in UW1 Room 160).
+Beginning the third week of the quarter, all variable credit changes require the signature of the instructor on departmental letterhead or the Registration Transaction form (available at the Husky Hall Welcome Center).
 Beginning the second week of the quarter, a Change of Registration Service Fee is assessed for all changes.